Eastwood High School, Newton Mearns

 Eastwood High School is a comprehensive, non-denominational school located centrally in East Renfrewshire to the south of Glasgow, Scotland.
 It is one of the successor schools to Eastwood Senior Secondary School which opened in 1936 in Clarkston, Glasgow.
-The head teacher is Kate Sinclair.

 Eastwood High School is situated on Capelrig Road and has a large suburban, and partly rural, catchment area.
-It stands in the grounds of Capelrig House constructed in 1769, which is a Category A building listed as being of architectural and historical importance.
+It stands in the grounds of Capelrig House, constructed in 1769, which is a Category A building listed as being of architectural and historical importance.
 The school serves the immediate area of Newton Mearns and the villages of Neilston and Uplawmoor.

 Eastwood High School's cluster primary schools are Crookfur, Mearns, Neilston and Uplawmoor.

 A new state-of-the-art school building was built, replacing the 1960s building, and is now in full use.
 It was opened in August 2013.
-This has improved the teaching facilities and the whole school environment and has been a major step in developing further the pupil experience.
+This has improved the teaching facilities.
 The improvements include two all-weather pitches and a new sports complex.

-Presently, the school roll is 1500 pupils.
-This is expected to increase due to the extensive housebuilding currently taking place around the school.
+Past student enrollments have had upwards of 1500 pupils.